 This is certainly starting to change the way machines, equipment and appliances interact with humans.
 It is also pegged to be a real game changer in the world of sustainability, especially in the industries of manufacturing and logistics.

 For example in warehouse and distribution, connected devices are making it easier to track products from the warehouse to the consumer, which ensures more streamlined logistics and routing to save on the amount of kilometres travelled during delivery.
-With 50 billion connected devices estimated by 2020, IOT is creating a lot of opportunities for organisations across a range of industries.
+With 50 billion connected devices estimated by 2020, IOT is creating a lot of opportunities for organisations across a range of industries and is a very practical sustainable business idea.

 With the world of technology comes big data and the ability to be able to analyse that data for the greater good, like sustainability.
 With so much growing information at our fingertips, the ability to better understand customers, buying behaviours, attitudes, trends and more will make way for more customised solutions and innovations that can help reduce wastage across energy and resources.